 Activities undertaken on site could potentially have some localised and short-term noise impacts in proximity to the works.
 The road works will, for example, require a range of ancillary plant, vehicles and NRMM for cold milling in preparation for carriageway resurfacing.
-Noise will also be generated by using breakers (jackhammers), chipping hammers, use of rollers, etc. As a result, there is potential for noise and vibration effects to residential properties within the local area, the closest of which lies approx. 36m west of the scheme extents.
+Noise will also be generated by using breakers (jackhammers), chipping hammers, use of rollers, etc. As a result, there is potential for noise and vibration effect the local area.

-However, the works are not located within a CNMA or CQA, and while they will be completed over eight nights, the aim will be to complete the noisiest works by 23:00.
-In addition, the proximity of road space suggests that residents have a degree of tolerance to noise and disturbance.
+However, the works are not located within a CNMA or CQA, and works will also be completed over a short duration, with the aim being to complete the noisiest works by 23:00.
+In addition, the there are no properties within 300m of the scheme extents.